THE 2019 BIDDY TAROT PLANNER

-This card reminds me of the wonderful connection and friendship that exists between the four female characters in “Sex and the City” – Carrie, Charlotte, Samantha and Miranda.
-They stand by each other, through thick and thin, and they are always there for one another as they make their way through various relationships, careers and other life journeys.
-Nearly every episode, they can be found enjoying each other’s company, often over a Cosmopolitan or another fancy New York cocktail.
+This card reminds me of the wonderful connection and friendship that exists between the four female characters in Sex and the City—Carrie, Charlotte, Samantha and Miranda.
+They stand by each other through thick and thin, and they are always there for one another as they make their way through various relationships, careers and other life journeys.
+Nearly every episode, they can be found enjoying each other’s company, often over a cosmopolitan or another fancy cocktail.
 You get the feeling that these girls will be friends forever and will know that they can always count on each other for support and compassion.

+The Three of Cups is your invitation to collaborate with others on a creative project and inspire one another to reach new heights.
+Collectively, you are working towards a common goal for the greater good of others, and by reaching out to others and banding together, you can achieve a great deal in terms of sharing your positive energy and passion with others, benefiting the wider community.
 The Three of Cups is also a very creative card, suggesting that you may pursue a creative outlet within a group environment, such as an art class or a dance class.
 This is a great way to connect with others and to access your creative abilities.